blaregroup/CodeRail/README.md

 ```

 ### Introduction
-This is A Simple Baby Project Started Few Weeks ago By Blare Group Just for Practise Purpose.
+This is A Simple Baby Project Started Few Weeks ago By Blare Group Just for Practice Purpose.
 We Tried To Make A Very Simple But Cute Looking Editor That Will Work Like A Charm And We Believe We Successfully Created It.
 If You Also Want to Polish Your Skill.
 Fork It And Do it.

 ![BlareGroup Logo](docs/img/cover_photo.png "BlareGroup")